bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_matrix_arithmetic.png

-You can do these arithmetic operations on matrices of different sizes, but only if the different matrix has only one column or one row.
+You can do these arithmetic operations on matrices of different sizes, but only if one matrix has only one column or one row.
 In this case, NumPy will use its broadcast rules for the operation.

 ::